kevonc/kevoncheung.com/content/articles/20210220-full-time-vs-side-hustle.md

 Almost everything on and off the Internet takes time.

 You need time to build relationships with the right people.
-You need time to curate the first 1,000 fans.
-You need time to wait for SEO to kick off.
+You need time to <a href="/growing-twitter-audience">curate the first 1,000 fans</a>.
+You need time to <a href="/seo-guide">wait for SEO to kick off</a>.
 When you reach out to people, you need time to wait for their replies.

 Back then doing it full-time, I only gave myself 6 weeks to prove myself.
 That wasn't enough time.

 Now that I understand it takes time, I've given myself a slow start.
 It has been 3 months since I first started and I still haven't made a dollar, and I'm okay with it.
-Because my results from launching my guide showed me that I'm on the right track.
+Because <a href="/bip-guide-bts">my results from launching my guide</a> showed me that I'm on the right track.

 Can you see clearly?
 When you have all the time in the world, you tend to do a lot of unimportant things.